ronnytorresmtz/roles-admin/readme.md

 ```
 * jQuery v1.11.1 Used for few specific actions
 ```
-Used to Remove Row Tables in only one Vue Custom Component Used to Open and Close Modal Windows
+Used to Remove Row Tables in only one Vue Custom Componen.
+Used to Open and Close Modal Windows.
 ```
 ##What are the next development tasks?